neopragma/self-start-ruby/README.md

 Now you know:

-a.
-Ruby is an object-oriented language.
+1. Ruby is an object-oriented language.
-b.
-Everything in ruby is an object.
+1. Everything in ruby is an object.
-c.
-The characteristics of an object are defined by its class.
+1. The characteristics of an object are defined by its class.
 (An object's class is sometimes called its 'type'.)
-d.
-Every object has three key properties: identity, state, and operations.
+1. Every object has three key properties: identity, state, and operations.
-e.
-An object's identity distinguishes it from all other objects in memory.
+1. An object's identity distinguishes it from all other objects in memory.
-f.
-An object's state comprises the current values of all its data members (fields).
+1. An object's state comprises the current values of all its data members (fields).
-g.
-An object's operations are blocks of code that modify or report the object's state.
+1. An object's operations are blocks of code that modify or report the object's state.

 #### 18. Why does 5.size return 8 and not 5?